kamarabbas99/WareHouse-Inventory-app/documentation/i3Worksheet.md

 ## Acceptance test, untestable

-What challenges did you face when creating acceptance tests?
-What was difficult or impossible to test?
+Some challenges we ran into when creating acceptance tests was figuring out a way to appropriately test if a feature worked.
+This was typically with the features "View Inventory", "Stock Item Information", and "Report".
+Since these features involved just checking that you can view some details.
+To test these, we simply made sure that the user could navigate to these pages.

 ## Velocity/teamwork